ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

 - Got Ootea!
 - Went to Gamezone and got a transparent container, small sleeves, and Yugioh cards!
   - Relived the original Yugi decks and got Exodia!
-- Gym!
+- Volleyball!
-  - Volleyball for almost 5 hours.
+  - Almost 5 hours.

 # 4-2